Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 - Whites : `1`<br>
 - Non Whites : `0` <br>

-This assignment is because data is skewed with entries mostly for White people.
+Since the data is skewed with entries mostly for White people only two categories should be okay.

 `Education`